Team of the Year- 2020 SHE Awards Winner

-Hunter Safety Netherlands has recently completed a large-scale project at Coca Cola European Partners Antwerp in Belgium, coordinating the site safety management for an extension and upgrade to their automated storage and retrieval system (ASRS).
+Co-ordinating the site safety management of a large-scale project at Coca Cola European Partners Antwerp in Belgium, for an extension and upgrade to their automated storage and retrieval system (ASRS).

 The scheme forms a key objective within Coca Cola European Partners’ overall sustainability plan, both in terms of helping to create a circular economy and by increasing efficiency, therefore reducing their carbon footprint both on the site, and throughout product transportation.
 With the aim of halving direct carbon emissions by 2025, this is one step forward in their agenda.